 What Is Trachoma?

 As the infection progresses, it causes eye pain and blurred vision.
 If the infection is untreated, scarring occurs inside the eyelid.
-This leads to the eyelashes turning inward toward the eye, a condition called trichiasis.
-The eyelashes brush and scratch against the cornea, the clear covering at the front of the eye.
-This continual irritation turns the cornea cloudy and can lead to the development of corneal ulcers and vision loss.
+This leads to the eyelashes turning inward toward the eye.
+This condition is called trichiasis.
+The eyelashes brush and scratch against the cornea, the clear, dome-shaped window at the front of the eye.
+This continual irritation turns the cornea cloudy.
+It can lead to the development of corneal ulcers and vision loss.